Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Both are found in Brazil and produce skin secretions like other poisonous frogs - but these species have spiny bone protrusions that make their poison venom.

-Watch Dr Jeff Streicher explain how headbutting is an effective defence for these frogs.
+In the video below, watch Dr Jeff Streicher explain how headbutting is an effective defence for these frogs.

 In 2015, a team of scientists reported that the Greening's frog and Bruno's casque-headed frog, both endemic to Brazil, have a significant defensive advantage when it comes to transferring their sticky, toxic skin secretions.
 Unlike other toxin-secreting frogs such as poison dart frogs, these two species have bony spines on their skulls.